PSLmodels/C-TAM/Housing/README.md

                         &beta; _FMOOP_ + &beta; _medicaid_ + &beta; _propval_ + &epsilon;

-Households are then ranked by the probability of participation, and, for each state's subgroup, their weights are summed until they reach the administrative level.
-According to CPS and USDA, the gap between individual and household recipients reported to the CPS and administrative totals is 10.5 million and 10.3 million, respectively.
-Because of this, the size of each household is limited to one person when ranking participation probability.
-This is the only way both individual and household numbers can match administrative totals.
+Households are then ranked by the probability of participation.
+Then if we are augmenting recipients, for each state's subgroup we aggregate all weights of the most likely participants, until they reach the administrative level totals for that state.
+If we are reducing, then for each state's subgroup we aggregate all current recipient weights until they reach the administrative level totals for that state, then exclude the rest of the recipients from the recipient pool.

-In rf_probs.ipynb we also use a more accurate Random Forest Classifier (RFC) model, instead of a logistic regression, to determine the likelihood of a houshold participating in the housing program.
+In rf_probs.ipynb we use a more accurate Random Forest Classifier (RFC) model, instead of a logistic regression, to determine the likelihood of a houshold participating in the housing program.
 We then repeat the same step above with the new probabilities.

 ## Benefit Imputation